codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/iam.md

 [Controlling access to AWS resources using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html)

 - You can use tags to control access to your AWS resources that support tagging, including IAM resources.
+- Imagine that you have Amazon EC2 instances that are critical to your organization.
+- Instead of directly granting your users permission to terminate the instances, you can create a role with those privileges.

+- Example scenario using separate development and production accounts
+  - In the production account, an administrator uses IAM to create the UpdateApp role in that account.
+    - In the role, the administrator defines a trust policy that specifies the development account as a Principal, meaning that authorized users from the development account can use the UpdateApp role.
+    - The administrator also defines a permissions policy for the role that specifies the read and write permissions to the Amazon S3 bucket named productionapp.
+  - In the development account, an administrator grants members of the Developers group permission to switch to the role.
+    - This is done by granting the Developers group permission to call the AWS Security Token Service (AWS STS) AssumeRole API for the UpdateApp role.
+  - The user requests switches to the role
+  - AWS STS returns temporary credentials
+  - The temporary credentials allow access to the AWS resource

 ## Using an IAM role to grant permissions to applications running on Amazon EC2 instances